 Llais is still new to many people.
 If stakeholders do not understand our distinct role, duplication and blurred accountability could potentially result.

 A 4-message communications plan is in place ("independent voice", "evidence-led", "we make change happen", "we are local and national").
 The planned performance dashboards will give us more visible, authoritative data, and all public-facing products will be issued in accessible formats, including Welsh-language first.
+The dashboards are also due for completion during September 2025.

 This is particularly relevant to our role when proposals are made to change services.
 We have been undertaking work to produce updated information for staff, partners and the public about our role, guidance for staff and the development of an outline protocol for handling service changes for discussion and agreement with NHS bodies and local authorities.
+This has recently been discussed with NHS Directors of Planning where there was broad agreement with the approach.

-We are also undertaking further public relations work to help with people's awareness, knowledge and understanding of our functions, roles and responsibilities.
-This has included adding key staff and resources to our communications and engagement team and roles at regional level.
-This focused capacity and structured programme of work will seek to mitigate the risk further in the coming months.
+We are also undertaking further public relations work to help with people's awareness, knowledge and understanding of our functions, roles and responsibilities and we have added additional capacity to our communications and engagement functions.